r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       the librarys/classname/mixins (requires/imports), the 'def initialize()' funtion that contains module description/settings, and the 'def run()' funtion that contain the script logic (the exploit code logic)

-      At this stage we are going to focous in the 'librarys/classname/mixins' and the 'def initialize()' funtions.
+      At this stage we are going to focous in the 'librarys/classname/mixins' and the 'def initialize()' funtion

 <br /><br />